flomesh-io/osm-edge-docs/content/en/docs/demos/prometheus_grafana.md

 Record this DNS name for use in a later step.

-## Configure Prometheus for OSM
+## Configure Prometheus for osm-edge

-Prometheus needs to be configured to scape the OSM endpoints and properly handle OSM's labeling, relabelling, and endpoint configuration.
-This configuration also helps the OSM Grafana dashboards, which are configured in a later step, properly display the data scraped from OSM.
+Prometheus needs to be configured to scape the osm-edge endpoints and properly handle osm-edge's labeling, relabelling, and endpoint configuration.
+This configuration also helps the osm-edge Grafana dashboards, which are configured in a later step, properly display the data scraped from osm-edge.

 Use `kubectl get configmap` to verify the `stable-prometheus-sever` configmap has been created.
 For example: